ThomasMiconi/HebbianCNNPyTorch/README.md

 # HebbianCNNPyTorch

-This code implements Hebbian learning in multi-layer convolutional networks with PyTorch.
-Just define a special loss whose gradient is equal to the Hebbian update!
+This code demonstrate a very easy way to implement Hebbian learning in multi-layer convolutional networks: just define a special loss whose gradient is equal to the Hebbian update!

 Ready-made expressions are available for plain Hebb's rule (dw ~= xy), Grossberg's Instar rule (dw ~= y(x-w)) and Oja's rule, (dw ~= y(x-wy)).
-All code is available as Jupyter notebooks.
+All code is available as Jupyter notebooks with PyTorch, ready to use on Google Colab.

 * The [simple version](https://github.com/ThomasMiconi/HebbianCNNPyTorch/blob/main/HebbGrad_Simple_Github.ipynb) contains a simple but fully functional implementation.
 It is **highly recommended** to look at this version first.